 Thinking bikini?
 Life Force Fitness has 5 top tips for getting in shape

 Just half an hour in Jon’s company talking about fitness and I was feeling super motivated and reflecting on how his ethos of health and fitness being a lifestyle choice, not a quick fix, is exactly where it’s at.
-And you only have to look at Jon to see he IS the advert for Life Force Fitness, the new kid on the ‘personal training studio’ block.
+And you only have to look at Jon to see he IS the advert for Life Force Fitness, the Moulton Park based personal training studio.